ScreebApp/developers/docs/sdk-js/js-hooks.md

 Available hooks are:

 - `onSurveyShowed`: called when a survey is showed
+- `onMessageShowed`: called when a message is showed
 - `onSurveyStarted`: called when a survey is started
+- `onMessageStarted`: called when a message is started
 - `onQuestionReplied`: called when a question is replied
 - `onSurveyCompleted`: called when a survey is completed
+- `onMessageCompleted`: called when a message is completed
 - `onSurveyHidden`: called when a survey is hidden
+- `onMessageHidden`: called when a message is hidden
 - `onAppStoreRatingTriggered`: called when an App Store Rating question is triggered.
 - `onReady`: called when the SDK is ready (Only available on `init`)
+- `onSurveyDisplayAllowed`: called before a survey display to allow it or not (Only available on `init`)
+- `onMessageDisplayAllowed`: called before a message display to allow it or not (Only available on `init`)

 ### Set hooks on widget init